 The University Exit Exam is a graduation requirement for all undergraduate students at Missouri State.
 It should be completed during your final semester as a student.

 The exam will become available in a student's Blackboard account under "My Courses" and "University Exit Exam" upon successful completion of 102 credit hours.

 Students are strongly encouraged to complete the University Exit Exam during the semester of their graduation.
 This exam needs to be completed by the last day of classes of a student's final semester to satisfy graduation eligibility requirements.
-Both parts of the University Exit Exam must be completed during the same semester.
 After passing completion of the exam, the graduation requirement will be met and this will be reflected in the student's degree audit within 5 full business days.

-The University Exit Exam for the Spring 2018 semester is scheduled to open after the first full week of classes.
+The University Exit Exam opens each semester after the first full week of classes.
 After the exam appears on your Blackboard site, you will be able to access and complete it.
 For best performance, please use a desktop or laptop computer with a wired internet connection rather than a tablet or smartphone.
 Some students have reported difficulty completing the exam on smaller devices, and Computer Services strongly recommends any assessments within Blackboard be completed using a wired internet connection.

 Instructions for completing the graduation requirement are available on Blackboard under “My Courses” by clicking on “University Exit Exam.”

 Please contact Sue McCrory, Testing Center Coordinator, at 417-836-6120 or email email@example.com for any further questions.

 How the University Exit Exam Works